 Chad and Jeremy

 Chad Stuart and Jeremy Clyde were an extremely popular duo in the Sixties, even moving to America and starring in such American television series as The Dick Van Dyke Show, Batman, The Patty Duke Show and Laredo.
 Their folk-influenced hits included “Yesterday’s Gone” (Stuart/Wendy Kidd) and “A Summer’s Song” (Metcalfe/Noble/Stuart).
 Chad and Jeremy have reunited and are working on a new acoustic album.
-They will begin touring together again in Spring 2004.
+They began touring together again in Spring 2004.

 Before she began writing herself (“Sister Morphine” with Jagger and Richards), she had hits with “This Little Bird” (John D. Loudermilk), “As Tears Go By” (Mick Jagger/Keith Richards) and “Come And Stay With Me” (Jackie DeShannon).
 Her Broken English album began her comeback in 1979, and she is still performing.
 Her autobiography, Faithful, is co-written with David Dalton.